ejestin/blog/content/posts/bootstrap-your-aurora-database-and-schemes-at-creation.md

 # Context

-Since I like to automate kind of everything I can, I struggled with AWS Aurora for a client who needed multiple schemes and a non-root user.
+Since I like to automate almost everything I can, I struggled with AWS Aurora for a client who needed multiple schemes and a non-root user.
 With CloudFormation (or even through the web console), you can only launch your Aurora database with one scheme and the root user.<br>
 Some may say that we don't launch an Aurora database that often, but hey, in some cases, you do.
-For example for a fast growing start up (web app editor) which onboard new customers every single month, and whose customers require to be on a dedicated infrastructure (yes, some still does).
+For example: a fast growing start up (web app editor) which onboard new customers every single month, and whose customers require to be on a dedicated infrastructure (yes, some still does).

-To do so I struggled with **CloudFormation notifications**, **SNS** and **Lambda**.
+To do so I played around with **CloudFormation notifications**, **SNS** and **Lambda**.

-# A brief history of search
+# A brief history of my research

 Basicaly, I just launch an Aurora cluster with CloudFormation.
 So I first want to know when my cluster is ready so I can launch a Lambda function which will bootstrap my schemes and low privileges users.<br>
-After launching a first Aurora cluster and watching closely when CloudFormation told me `CREATION_COMPLETE` so I could connect to my [Mysql] database, I found out that CloudFormation wait until the resource is completly ready, so when the Aurora cluster generates an endpoint and switch to `Ready` status.<br>
+After launching a first Aurora cluster and watching closely when CloudFormation told me `CREATION_COMPLETE` so I could connect to my [Mysql] database, I found out that CloudFormation waits until the resource is completely ready, so when the Aurora cluster generates an endpoint and switch to `Ready` status.<br>
 Perfect!
-Exactly what I was looking for, I can do something with CloudFormation, so it can told me that the database is ready.
+Exactly what I was looking for, I can do something with CloudFormation, so it can tell me when the database is ready.

-Next step, I go to CloudWatch Events to look for a CloudFormation Event to trigger my Lambda... *Doh!* No CloudFormation Event, or at least, that's not pretty clear.<br>
+Next step, I look at my CloudWatch Events to find a CloudFormation Event which will trigger my Lambda... *Doh!* No CloudFormation Event, or at least, that's not very clear.<br>
 After some research, I found out that we can generate notifications and put those as messages in a SNS queue.
 You simply have to add the `--notification-arns
-<my-arns>` when launching the CloudFormation stack.
+<my-arns>` parameter when launching the CloudFormation stack.

-So lets destroy everything and recreate all the things.
-Wait, my Lambda, it needs to run inside my VPC so I can attribute it a Security Group and allow it to access to my Aurora cluster, easy, that's a feature made by AWS, you just need to be careful on how often you trigger your Lambda, because you don't want to use
+So lets destroy everything and recreate all the components.
+Wait, my Lambda needs to run inside my VPC so I can attribute it a Security Group and allow it to access to my Aurora cluster, easy, that's a feature made by AWS, you just need to be careful on how often you trigger your Lambda, because you don't want to use